Wykenz/testrepo/bash_standards/README.md

 	source ./_common.sh

 A top level collection of functions in [_liferay_common.sh](_liferay_common.sh) is maintained in the [liferay/liferay-docker](https://github.com/liferay/liferay-docker) repository.
-If it is included it copied to the local directory and updated manually if the upstream file changes.
+If the file is included copy it to the local directory and update manually if the upstream file changes.